Adam Duvall Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.01 team ERA ranks 10th among all league pitching staffs.
+- The Orioles have a 4.05 team ERA that ranks 12th among all league pitching staffs.

-- The right-hander last appeared on Sunday against the Arizona Diamondbacks, when he went 4 2/3 innings, allowing four earned runs while giving up six hits.
+- His last time out was on Tuesday against the Los Angeles Angels, when the right-hander tossed six innings, surrendering two earned runs while allowing seven hits.

-- The 27-year-old has a 4.84 ERA and 9.1 strikeouts per nine innings in 25 games this season, while giving up a batting average of .277 to his opponents.
+- The 23-year-old has put up a 4.91 ERA and 9.5 strikeouts per nine innings across 19 games this season, while giving up a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.